tanem/infector/README.md

 $ grunt start
 ````

-To read descriptions of the various Grunt tasks:
+To find out more about the various Grunt tasks, see `Gruntfile.js`.
+For for a high-level overview run:

 ````sh
 $ grunt --help